Phase transitions and sample complexity in Bayes-optimal matrix factorization: Introduction

-The MSE is computed as ${\rm MSE}_F= \mathbb{E} [(F^0)^2 ] - m_F$ and ${\rm MSE}_x= \mathbb{E} [(x^0)^2 ] - m_x$ with $m_F$ and $m_x$ being fixed points of (\ref{eq:mx_NL_i}-\ref{eq:mhat_NL_i}).
+The MSE is computed as ${\rm MSE}_F= \mathbb{E} [(F^0)^2 ] - m_F$ and ${\rm MSE}_X= \mathbb{E} [(X^0)^2 ] - m_X$ with $m_F$ and $m_X$ being fixed points of (\ref{eq:mx_NL_i}-\ref{eq:mhat_NL_i}).

-The AMP-MSE is obtained from a fixed point reached with {\it uninformative} initialization corresponding to squares of the means of the prior distributions \be m_F^{t=0} = N \mathbb{E}[ F ]^2\, , \quad \quad m_x^{t=0} = \mathbb{E}[ x]^2\, . \ee In case the prior distribution depends on another random variables, e.g. in case of matrix calibration, we take additional average with respect to that variable.
-If the above initialization gives $m_F^{t=0}=0$ and $m_x^{t=0}=0$ then this is a fixed point of the above iterative equations.
+The AMP-MSE is obtained from a fixed point reached with a so-called {\it uninformative} initialization.
+The uninformative initialization does not use any information about the seeked matrices $F^0,X^0$, it uses only the prior distributions, it is defined as \be m_F^{t=0} = N \mathbb{E}[ F ]^2\, , \quad \quad m_X^{t=0} = \mathbb{E}[ X]^2\, . \ee In case the prior distribution depends on another random variables, e.g. in case of matrix calibration, we take additional average with respect to that variable.
+If the above initialization gives $m_F^{t=0}=0$ and $m_X^{t=0}=0$ then this is a fixed point of the above iterative equations.
 This is due to the permutational symmetry between the columns of matrix $F$ and rows of matrix $X$.
 To obtain a nontrivial fixed point we initialize at $m_F^{t=0}=\eta$ for some very small $\eta$, corresponding to an infinitesimal prior information about the matrix elements of the matrix $F$.